SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/05-Crud-With-Mongoose.md

 });
 ```

-This is simple example of connecting to the database, creating a schema and constructing a model.
+This is a simple example of connecting to the database, creating a schema, and constructing a model.

-Inside the model, we insert a new Student a with name and age.
+Inside the model, we insert a new Student with a name and age.

 Then we save the model using the save() method.